-It’s World Chocolate Day today – good news for all those ladies (and there are many of them) who’ve been craving chocolate throughout their pregnancy.
+Chocolate is high on this list of pregnancy cravings.
 There are many theories as to why you might be craving chocolate now you’re pregnant – from the more likely signal of a missing nutrient in your diet (chocolate is high in magnesium) to the more outlandish idea that it means you’re having a girl.
 Some research even claims pregnant women use ‘craving’ chocolate as an excuse to indulge.

-Whatever your reasons for craving (or claiming to crave!) chocolate, remember to indulge in moderation as a healthy diet helps your baby to be healthy.
+Whatever your reasons for craving chocolate, remember to indulge in moderation as a healthy diet helps your baby to be healthy.
 The NICE provide helpful guidelines on how to stay healthy and active during your pregnancy.

 Another common craving in pregnancy is for gherkins.
 Unusual perhaps, before you consider the reason behind it.
 Many women experience nausea and/or vomiting in early pregnancy which can, in some cases, continue to mid- or even late pregnancy.
 Salty foods such as gherkins can help curb nausea- or vomiting-induced dehydration by stimulating the need to drink.
 Additionally, the high carbohydrate content in some salted foods, such as pretzels and crisps, can help settle your stomach by coating it and giving the stomach acids something to work with.